Ruakākā Wastewater Treatment Plant upgrade

 Disposal options

 As well as constructing a new wastewater treatment plant, investigations are underway to explore options for how we manage the treated water.
-These include discharge via ocean outfall and land contact
+These include discharge via ocean outfall and alternative discharge methods including to land, harbour or river.

 Discharge to ocean outfall

-The existing consent permits discharge into the ocean via a 3km pipeline into Bream Bay.
+The existing resource consent authorises the discharge of highly treated wastewater into the ocean at Bream Bay via a 3km pipeline.

-The existing consent also requires us to explore alternative discharge options.
-This is done in partnership with Patuharakeke Te Iwi Trust Board.
+The existing consent requires us to explore alternative discharge options for the high-quality treated wastewater.
+These options are being explored in partnership with Patuharakeke Te Iwi Trust Board.

-A decision on the preferred discharge option will be made once all the investigations are complete.
+A decision on the preferred discharge option will be made by Council once all the investigations are complete (likely around mid-2026).

 Interim solution 2025 / 2026